 Gardjola was built in 1692 and it was decorated with reliefs showing eyes, ears and pelicans.
 The first two symbols are a clear reference to vigilance, the pelican is a symbol of the Passion of Jesus Christ.

 The pelican and the inscription can be seen in the image used as background for this page.

 (left/centre) Views of Dockyard Creek and Borgo churches (left: the Annunciation; right: St. Lawrence's) from the main street of Senglea; (right) a tabernacle in the main street

 At the time of the Great Siege Isola was still scarcely populated and two windmills were its only large buildings.
 Eventually a town was built on the peninsula and it was named after Grand Master de la Sengle who completed the construction of St. Michael's Bastion.
-Senglea is made up of just one street at the top of the ridge from which many narrow streets go down to the dockyards with nice views over the monuments of Borgo.
+Senglea is made up of just one street at the top of the ridge from which many narrow streets go down to the dockyards with fine views over Borgo.

 Our Lady of Victories seen from Borgo

 The main church of Senglea was built in the XVIIth century, but it was modified significantly in the two following centuries.
 Eventually it was almost totally destroyed during WWII by Italian/German bombings.
 Its design resembles that of many Roman churches; when it comes to the colour of domes however at Malta they had a liking for S. Maria del Fiore in Florence, rather than for S. Pietro in Rome.

 St. Philip Neri: (left) seen from Fort S. Angelo; (right) from the street leading to the tip of the peninsula